 In an electric vehicle, the cabin temperature is maintained electrically using energy from the drive battery.

 This feature automatically activates the climate control system to restore the last set temperature and fan speed.
-This means energy isn’t taken from the battery to do the same job after you’ve driven away, helping to preserve your electric range…plus, you get to climb into a cab that’s just the way you like it.
+This means energy isn’t taken from the battery to do the same job after you’ve driven away, helping to preserve your electric range…plus, you get to climb into a vehicle that’s just the way you like it.